microsoft/aed-go-learn-content/data-types/includes/3-maps.md

 Christy's age is 0
 ```

 Although, in many cases, it's fair that Go doesn't return an error when accessing an item that doesn't exist in a map, there are times where you need to know if an item exists or not.
 In Go, the subscript notation for a map can yield two values.
-The first one would be the value of an item, and the second one, it's a boolean flag that indicates if the key exists or not.
+The first one would be the value of an item, and the second one, is a boolean flag that indicates if the key exists or not.

-To fix the previous problem, you could use the following code:
+To fix the problem with the last code snippet, you could do the following:

 ```go
 package main